cybertraining-dsc/fa20-523-314/project/project.md

 ### 4.1 Data download and load

 The data in this project is directly downloaded from _Kaggle_.
 The downloaded file is then unzipped and loaded to two dataframes using python codes.
-For more detailed explanation and codes for download and load of data, see ![python code]<https://github.com/cybertraining-dsc/fa20-523-314/blob/main/project/code/residential_power_usage_prediction.ipynb> _Download datasets_ and _Load datasets_ sections.
+For more detailed explanation and codes for download and load of data, see [python code](https://github.com/cybertraining-dsc/fa20-523-314/blob/main/project/code/residential_power_usage_prediction.ipynb) _Download datasets_ and _Load datasets_ sections.

 ### 4.2 Data descriptive analysis

 The data loaded has to be analysed properly before it can be preprocessed.
 Analysis is made on the existance of missing values, range of each features etc. On analysis, it is determined that there are no missing values and the date format in both tables are different.
 The _StartDate_ feature of power_usage dataset and _Date_ feature of the weather dataset are to be used as key to merge the two datasets.
 But the format of both features are different.
 StartDate feature is the combination of date and hour.
 Whereas, _Date_ feature of weather is just the date.
 Hence, these issues will have to be taken care of before merging data.

-## 4.3 Preprocessing data
+### 4.3 Preprocessing data

 In this step, the column name _Values (kWh)_  is renamed to _Value_ and also date format issue is addressed.
 First StartDate column is split into Date and Hour columns.
 Since the StartDate column is in Pandas Period type, the function strftime() is used for converting to the required format.

-## 4.4 Merge datasets
+### 4.4 Merge datasets

 For proper analysis of data, it is critical that the analyst should be able to analyse the relationships of each features with respect to the target feature(Value in kWh in this project).
 Therefore, both power_usage and weather tables are merged with respect to Date column.
 The resulting table has a total of 35952 instances and 22 features.